 Instead of advocating strange sexual ethics, like gay or lesbian pastors, I simply follow the Bible; and it allows all godly women who are called and gifted by God to participate fully in all of church ministry.

 I was never into this issue of egalitarianism or restrictionism because I was never going into practical ministry.
 When I saw a woman up in front teaching, I did not have a problem with it, though when I heard she was a pastor, I felt the tiniest internal cringe.
-So maybe I was a restrictionist to the slightest degree.
+So maybe I was a restrictionist in a slight degree.

 But I changed.
 How?
 By reading the Bible.